KelpieAI/CRMFS/README.md

 - Expense tracking with categories
 - Payment processing for funeral costs
 - Document management for certificates

+### 📝 Legal Compliance & Declarations
+- **Medical Disclosure Declaration:**
+  - Electronic signature capture
+  - Timestamp recording
+  - Statement: "I confirm that I have no known medical conditions or illnesses, other than those I have already disclosed in Section 14 (Medical History) of this application, that could invalidate my application"
+- **Posthumous Medical Authorization:**
+  - Electronic signature capture
+  - Timestamp recording
+  - Statement: "In the event of my death, I authorise CRMFS to request information from my medical records relevant to my application for funeral cover"
+- Both declarations required for main and joint members
+- Stored permanently for audit and compliance

 ### 📝 Activity Logging & Audit Trail
 - Automatic activity tracking on all database operations